simukappu/activity_notification/README.md

         mail_subject: 'New comment to your article'
 ```

-Then, you will see `Kevin and 7 other users posted 10 comments to your article"`.
+Then, you will see *"Kevin and 7 other users posted 10 comments to your article"*.

 ### Subscription management

-`activity_notification` provides the function for subscription management of notifications and notification email.
+*activity_notification* provides the function for subscription management of notifications and notification email.

 #### Configuring subscriptions

 Subscription management is disabled as default.
-You can configure to enable subscription management in initializer `activity_notification.rb`.
+You can configure to enable subscription management in initializer *activity_notification.rb*.

 ```ruby
 config.subscription_enabled = true
 ```

 This makes all target model subscribers.
-You can also configure them for each target model by acts_as_target role like this.
+You can also configure them for each target model by *acts_as_target* role like this.

 ```ruby
 class User < ActiveRecord::Base